-16.43.12 Save continuum emissivity 12 [units micron]
+16.44.13 Save continuum emissivity 12 [units micron]

 This command will save the continuum volume emissivity $4\pi v j_v$ (in erg cm-3 s-1), as well as the local absorption and scattering opacity (in cm-1) as a function of radius and depth (in cm).
 This output can be used by an external program to do more specialized radiative transfer, e.g. to determine the continuum flux through an aperture.
 To make this process second-order accurate, the radius and depth in the middle of each zone is reported.
 One number should be supplied on the command line, which is the wavelength / frequency at which the emissivity and opacity will be evaluated.
 You can use the keyword units as described in Sect.
-16.43.4.
+16.44.5.
 By default the frequency is assumed to be in Rydberg.

-16.43.13 Save emitted continuum
+16.44.14 Save emitted continuum

 The continuum emitted and reflected from the nebula is saved.
 The first column is the photon energy.
 The second column is the reflected spectrum.
 The third column is the outward diffuse emission.
 The fourth column is the total emission (the sum of the inward and outward emission).
 This would be the observed emission from the nebula if the central continuum source was not in the beam but clouds uniformly cover the continuum source.
 The last two columns are labels for lines and continua contributing at each energy.
 The attenuated incident continuum is not included in any of these components.
-All continua have units $v f_v$ [erg cm-2 s-1] at the inner radius.
+The effects of a covering factor are included.
+The continua have units vf_V [erg cm-2 s-1] or vL_V [erg s-1] depending on whether the intensity or luminosity case is specified.

-16.43.14 Save fine continuum [range, merge]
+16.44.15 Save fine continuum [range, merge]